PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Phenomenological framework

-This corresponds to the factorization condition for the VCS amplitude \cite{Radyushkin:1997ki, Radyushkin:1996nd, Ji:1998xh, Collins:1998be}, which provides a \emph{partonic} interpretation to the \emph{hadronic} process: it is possible to reduce the reaction mechanism to the scattering of a virtual photon on one \emph{active} quark (see \reffig{fig:partonic-interpretation-dvcs}).
+ensures the factorization for the DVCS amplitude \cite{Radyushkin:1997ki, Radyushkin:1996nd, Ji:1998xh, Collins:1998be}, which provides a \emph{partonic} interpretation of the \emph{hadronic} process: it is possible to reduce the reaction mechanism to the scattering of a virtual photon on one \emph{active} parton.
+Such an interpretation at Leading Order (LO) is presented in \reffig{fig:partonic-interpretation-dvcs}.